 Illinois Driving Record Online

 You can order your driving record online, by mail, or in person at a Secretary of State office.
-The cost of your driving record will depend on which type of record you order.
+Depending on the sort of record you order, your driving record will cost a certain amount.

 Illinois Secretary of State Driving Record

 If you drive in Illinois, you already know that your driving history is public information.
 The Illinois Secretary of State will provide a copy of your driving record to anyone who requests one (SOS).

 The reason why someone would need a copy of your driving history.
 There are several of them.
 An employer might, for instance, ask to view a copy of your driving history to determine whether you're a responsible driver.
 Or, an insurance provider may base your prices in part on your driving history.